-Somewhere in the late 20th century we got the idea that busyness is a virtue.
+Somewhere in the late 20th century we got the idea that

 We singles decided that the more activites we can squeeze into our lives, the happier we'll be.
 What ultimately results, though, is physical and spiritual exhaustion.